 Male nurses in Malaysia are still a minority in the workforce.
 However, due to the circumscription and compromise process proposed by Gottfredson (2005), men choose to be in this profession.
 In this study, family obedience has influenced Malaysian men to apply or gain entry in nursing.
-This finding is congruent with the study by Bujang et al., (2020); Juliff et al., (2017); Stanley et al., (2016); O'Connor (2015); Zamanzadeh et al., (2013); and McLaughlin et al., (2010) who found that the approval and support of family has a positive contribution on men's involvement in the nursing profession.
-Family pressure is another reason for men involvements in nursing (Marañón, Rodriguez-Martín & Galbany-Estragués, 2019; Beggs et al., 2008; Romen & Anson, 2005; and Law & Arthus, 2003).
-Meanwhile, Meadus & Twomey (2011) stressed that the influence of the family is indeed a factor in the pursuit of nontraditional male careers.
+This finding is congruent with the study by Bujang et al. (2020), Juliff et al. (2017), McLaughlin et al. (2010), O'Connor (2015), Stanley et al. (2016), and Zamanzadeh et al. (2013) who found that the approval and support of family has a positive contribution on men's involvement in the nursing profession.
+Family pressure is another reason for men's involvement in nursing (Beggs et al., 2008; Law & Arthur, 2003; Marañón et al., 2019; Romen & Anson, 2005).
+Meanwhile, Meadus and Twomey (2011) stressed that the influence of the family is indeed a factor in the pursuit of non-traditional male careers.
 Traditional Asian values require children to show unduly respect and obedience to their parents.
-Even as adults, they must remain committed to their family belief system, including in selecting spouse as well as career (Kim, Park, Ho, & Wu, 2017).
-In Malay cultures, parents have a very strong influence in directing the right behavior and attitude as well as play a role in disseminating cultural and religious teachings to their children.
-They are recognized as a highly authoritarian figure and need to be respected without question (Keshavarz & Baharuddin, 2009).
-In the Malaysian context, Muslim men are obliged to provide family income to support a wife and children at home which is called "nafqah" as stated in Quran (2:233): "The mothers shall give suck to their children for two whole years, (that is) for those (parents) who desire to complete the term of suckling, but the father of the child shall bear the cost of the mother's food and clothing on a reasonable basis."
+Even as adults, they must remain committed to their family belief system, including in selecting spouse as well as career (Kim et al., 2017).
+In Malay cultures, parents have a very strong influence in directing the right behaviour and attitude as well as play a role in disseminating cultural and religious teachings to their children.
+They are recognised as a highly authoritarian figure and need to be respected without question (Keshavarz & Baharuddin, 2009).
+In the Malaysian context, Muslim men are obliged to provide family income to support a wife and children at home which is called "nafkah" as stated in the Quran (2:233): "The mothers shall give suck to their children for two whole years, (that is) for those (parents) who desire to complete the term of suckling, but the father of the child shall bear the cost of the mother's food and clothing on a reasonable basis."

 As Abdullah (1996) stated, respect for the elderly is extremely important in Malaysia's Muslim culture.
 Islam commands to all Muslims to honour, obey, respect, and be kind to parents, as stated in the noble Quran (4:36): "Worship Allah and join none with Him in worship, and do good to parents."
-As such, participants choose nursing career because they simply follow the parent's decision to show their respect towards their parents.
-This coincides with circumscription process in Gottfredson Theory (1981) which highlighted the importance of social environment (family) in viewing a particular job as acceptable and within tolerable level boundary.
+As such, participants choose nursing career because they simply follow the parents' decision to show their respect towards their parents.
+This coincides with circumscription process in Gottfredson (1981) theory which highlighted the importance of social environment (family) in viewing a particular job as acceptable and within tolerable level boundary.
 The familial message that they receive assure their willingness to consider a non-traditional career, even they face stereotypical influences by a larger society.